How to Upload an SSH Public Key to an Existing Droplet

 and check to make sure that only the key(s) you wanted were added.

-After entering the password, it copies your key, and you can log in without a password.
+You can now log in without a password.

 Locally by Piping into ssh with Password-Based Access

-If you do not have the ssh-copy-id utility available, but still have password-based SSH access to the remote server, you can pipe the contents of the key into the ssh command.
+If you do not have ssh-copy-id on your local computer but you do have password-based SSH access to your Droplet, you can add an SSH key to your Droplet by piping the contents of the key into the ssh command.

 The authenticity of host '203.0.113.0 (203.0.113.0)' can't be established.